 When traveling with children, it is always fun to scout out interesting places to take them.
 Children love to learn and see new things.
 Museums offer an educational experience and a chance to form fond memories as a family.
-From the Midwest to the West coast here are eight must-see museums for families:
+From the Midwest to the West coast here are some must-see museums for families:

 Chicago Museum of Science and Industry